 Using ROBS to fund your business or franchise is in no way tax-avoidance.
 Congress enacted the Employee Retirement Income Securities Act of 1974, which, in conjunction with a specific section of the Internal Revenue Code, provides American workers with another vehicle for building retirement assets through ROBS.

 ROBS is a loan.

 ROBS is NOT a loan – rather, it’s a completely debt-free financing solution.
 With this funding solution, you’re investing your retirement funds into your new business or franchise.
 This is one of the major benefits of ROBS: you enter business ownership without the burden of loan payments or interest.
 In fact, 81 percent of Guidant clients who utilize ROBS are still in business after 4 years – nearly double the success rate of entrepreneurs who start a business with only debt financing.

 This is not the case: anyone who uses Rollovers for Business Start-ups must be a bona fide employee of their business.
 This is the fifth pillar requirement of the ROBS structure, which we discussed in-depth in Chapter 1.
 We suggest you work at least 1,000 hours per year (part-time) to be considered a bona fide employee — which means silent investors and absentee owners are ineligible to use the ROBS structure.

 Your company must be a C Corp to use ROBS.

-This one is true: one of the requirements of the ROBS structure is that the operating company be a C corp.
+This one is true: one of the requirements of the ROBS structure is that the operating company be a C corporation.
 However, we have many clients who form subsidiary LLCs underneath the umbrella C corp, where the C corp is the parent company and a 100 percent owner of the LLC.
-Thus the C corp requirement is fulfilled, but the business is structured and operates as an LLC with all of the accompanying benefits.
+This may add a protective layer of liability between the operating business (the LLC) and the C corp.

 Getting funding with ROBS can take months.